 Plan, Prepare, Set Agenda, Get right people.

 Focus on outcome/value, keep track of time, do not judge

 Self assess to improve in the next meeting.

 The most powerful lesson I have committed to implementing is the open and inviting way of asking the meeting participants if they have any questions… “What questions do you have?” instead of the less inviting version “Do you have any questions?”

 This session has provided me with some beneficial insights into the differences between taking control away from the presenter (which I have been apprehensive about doing) and being a respectful facilitator.

 So, you may ask, all of that sounds great, but what has really changed?

-Well its early days but I am encouraged by what I am seeing.
-Last week, the “alpha geeks” on the EDW Release Train, were scheduled to run a meeting with operations team, to get buy-in to our new branching strategy.
-Historically, a meeting like this would have revolved around a 20 slide powerpoint deck and resulted in little more consensus than then need to schedule another meeting.
-However on this occasion, without any prompting from me, they decided to run a “Jean Tabaka meeting” – yes that is what they called it!
+Well, it's early days but I am encouraged by what I am seeing.
+Last week, the "alpha geeks" on the EDW Release Train, were scheduled to run a meeting with the operations team, to get buy-in to our new branching strategy.
+Historically, a meeting like this would have revolved around a 20 slide PowerPoint deck and resulted in little more consensus than the need to schedule another meeting.
+However on this occasion, without any prompting from me, they decided to run a "Jean Tabaka meeting" - yes that is what they called it!

 There was no PowerPoint.
 The agenda was laid out scrum-ban style on the wall.
 There were large flip charts for capturing actions, decisions and the parking lot.
 All the material that needed to be discussed was displayed on the walls as information radiators.
 A single facilitator ran the session, remembering to touch the charts he was talking to, as he ran through the agenda.
 And of course, there was a whiteboard!
 The team were very proud of themselves, even capturing photos of the event - just in case I wanted to blog about it!